daveschumaker/scss-away/README.md

 ## Changelog

 * v0.3.0
-	* Add `--css` flag to look for stylesheets in a different location.
+	* Add `--css` flag to look for stylesheets in a different location and ability to exclude certain files.
 * v0.2.1
 	* Fix wrongly named bin property in `package.json`
 * v0.2.0